Hepatitis C - RNA Viral Load

 Grossly haemolysed, icteric, lipemic or microbially contaminated serum is not recommended for testing.

-DBS samples are not a replacement for venous-collected samples as the sensitivity for detecting HCV RNA from DBS is lower than serum-collected samples.
-Use of DBS for HCV RNA testing should only be considered when standard methods are not possible.
+DBS samples are not a replacement for venous-collected samples as the sensitivity for detecting HCV RNA from DBS is lower than venous-collected specimens.

 Storage and Transport

-Filter cards containing DBS specimens should be shipped to the PHO’s laboratory in individual resealable bags containing a desiccant sachet.
-When the sample is appropriately prepared, it will be stable at room temperature for 30 days.
+Filter cards containing DBS specimens should be shipped to PHO’s laboratory in individual re-sealable bags containing a desiccant sachet.
+When the sample is appropriately prepared, it will be stable at room temperature for up to 30 days.
 Do not refrigerate samples.
 Do not ship on weekends.

-Shipping of specimens shall be done by TDG certified individuals in accordance with TDG regulations.
+Shipping of specimens should be done by Transportation of Dangerous Goods (TDG) certified individuals in accordance with TDG regulations.

 Special Instructions